 How do I file my Weekly or Bi-Weekly Claim Certifications?

->

-> - You can file your weekly or bi-weekly claim certifications online or by phone.
+- You can file your weekly or bi-weekly claim certifications online.

-> - To file online, go to uiclaims.hawaii.gov.
+- To file online, go to uiclaims.hawaii.gov.

 Unless otherwise specified, a “week” means a calendar week that starts on Sunday and ends on Saturday.
 A week claimed is referred to by the date on which it ends.
 (Example: The week that ends on Saturday, January 7th is referred to as the week ending January 7.)